Laurence Edwards: Interaction with landscape

 In 2008, Edwards created three 8 ft bronze figures inspired by the marshes around his studio at the time.
 These were exhibited at the Aldeburgh Festival, after a voyage on a raft along the river Alde.
 The writer Robert Macfarlane comments on his first meeting with the figures, "I came over time to see the Creek Men not as eldritch paramilitaries set on vengeance, but as more ethically neutral emanations of the Suffolk terrain itself.
 Chronic and chthonic, they were indigenes – and there was an aspect of tolerance to their presence, as well as of threat."

 In 2017, the Police and Coastguard were called to "body in the water".
 It quickly transpired that it was Edwards' work A Thousand Tides which had been in the Butley Creek for almost a year.
-The figure was designed to only been seen at low tide.
+The figure was designed to only be seen at low tide.
 However, it had "stayed on the surface longer than it should."
 Edwards further remarked that "I've always been a bit worried that a helicopter would spot it and want to rescue it."